torbendury/kube-networkpolicy-denier/README.md

 make run
 ```

-If you want to work in a containerized environment to prevent pollution of your local environment, you can use the provided Dockerfile to build a container image and run it locally:
+If you want to work in a containerized environment to prevent pollution of your machine, you can use the provided Dockerfile to build a container image and run it locally:

 ```bash
 make dev
 ```

+From this running container on, you can proceed and build everything.

-## Contributing
+## 🤝 Contributing

 Contributions are very welcome.
 I am happy to accept pull requests or issues.
 Please stay respectful.
 I don't plan on adding a code of conduct, but please be nice.

-## License
+## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 Basically, you can do whatever you want with this project, but you have to include the license and the license notice.
-And if you break something, it's not my fault.
+And if you break something while using this piece of software or anything around it, I'm not responsible for that.